dariye/blog/_posts/a-case-for-progressive-web-applications.md

 ---
-title: A Case for Progressive Web Applications in 2017
+title: A Case for Progressive Web Applications
 date: 04/20/2017
 summary: If your company is or is planning on doing business in emerging markets, architecting your web applications for performance through progressive enhancements is one easy way to drastically improve accessibility, retention, and user experience.
 ---